ChethanPutran/The-Nature-Website/README.md

 # The-Nature-Website
-A website for Nature Enthusiastics .
+A website for Nature Enthusiasts.